BD2KGenomics/cgcloud/README.md

 CGCloud lets you automate the creation, management and provisioning of VMs and clusters of VMs in Amazon EC2.
-While allowing for easy programmatic customization of VMs in developement, it also provides rock-solid reproducability in production.
+While allowing for easy programmatic customization of VMs in development, it also provides rock-solid reproducibility in production.

 Features
 ========